LouayMagdy/LouayMagdy/README.md

 </br>

 ## Learning and Interests
-* currently learning Full-Stack development. but good at Back-end development using _java_ programming language
+* currently learning Full-Stack development.
 * interested in Machine Learning 🤖 ... isA I will start studying it in my next summer vacations
 * good at problem solving 🧠 ... isA I will take part in ecpc qualifications this year for the second time </br> Also I wish to make a repo with every problem solved by me